Price of oil: Future projections

 Peak oil is the period when the maximum rate of global petroleum extraction is reached, after which the rate of production enters terminal decline.
 It relates to a long-term decline in the available supply of petroleum.
-This, combined with increasing demand, will significantly increase the worldwide prices of petroleum derived products.
+This, combined with increasing demand, will significantly increase the worldwide prices of petroleum-derived products.
 Most significant will be the availability and price of liquid fuel for transportation.

-The US Department of Energy in the Hirsch report indicates that "The problems associated with world oil production peaking will not be temporary, and past "energy crisis" experience will provide relatively little guidance."
+The US Department of Energy in the Hirsch report indicates that The problems associated with world oil production peaking will not be temporary, and past "energy crisis" experience will provide relatively little guidance.
+The challenge of oil peaking deserves immediate, serious attention, if risks are to be fully understood and mitigation begun on a timely basis.

 Global annual crude oil production (including shale oil, oil sands, lease condensate and gas plant condensate but excluding liquid fuels from other sources such as natural gas liquids, biomass and derivatives of coal and natural gas) increased from 75.86 e6oilbbl in 2008 to 83.16 e6oilbbl per day in 2018 with a marginal annual growth rate of 1%.
-During the year 2020 crude oil consumption is expected to decrease from earlier year due to Coronavirus disease 2019 pandemic.

 Impact of rising oil price

 The rising oil prices could negatively impact the world economy.
 One example of the negative impact on the world economy, is the effect on the supply and demand.
-High Oil prices indirectly increase the cost of producing many products thus causing increased prices to the consumer.
+High oil prices indirectly increase the cost of producing many products thus causing increased prices to the consumer.
 Since supplies of petroleum and natural gas are essential to modern agriculture techniques, a fall in global oil supplies could cause spiking food prices in the coming decades.
 One reason for the increase in food prices in 2007–08 may be the increase in oil prices during the same period.

 Bloomberg warned that the world economy, which was already experiencing an inflationary "shock", would worsen with oil priced at $100 in February 2022.
 The International Monetary Fund (IMF) described how a combination of the "soaring" price of commodities, imbalances in supply and demand, followed by pressures related to the Russian invasion of Ukraine, resulted in monetary policies being tightened by central banks, as some inflation in some countries broke 40-year-old record highs.
 The IMF also cautioned that there was a potential for social unrest in poorer nations as the price of food and fuel increases.